I-1-2-44. Administrative Review of the Fee Authorized Under the Fee Agreement Process — Overview

 2. Notifying Effectuating Components

-In cases in which SSA has not already made direct payment and released all past-due benefits, the reviewing official also must notify the decision-effectuating component(s) that SSA has received a request for administrative review.
+The reviewing official must notify the effectuating component(s) that SSA has received a request for administrative review of the fee agreement.

 3. Notifying a Representative Who Filed a Fee Petition After SSA Authorized a Fee Under the Fee Agreement Process

-If the representative files a fee petition within 15 days after receiving SSA's notice of the fee amount authorized based on an approved fee agreement, and asks for a higher fee than that shown in the notice, the ALJ or attorney advisor who issued the favorable decision, or the Deputy Chair of the AC when the AC issued a favorable decision and an AAJ approved the fee agreement, must advise the representative that:
+If a representative files a fee petition within 15 days after receiving SSA's notice of the fee amount authorized based on an approved fee agreement and asks for a higher fee than that shown in the notice, the reviewing official must notify the representative that:

 E. Reviewing Official's Action on Review of the Fee Amount